CodeDroid999/SES-Web-Developer-Mentorship/0x01_Module-1/0x01_Week-1/0x01_Day-1/0x01__Introduction-to-the-internet.md

 5. **Share Your GitHub Repository:**
    - Share the link to your GitHub repository with your peers and on social media (preferably LinkedIn) or a blogging site(e.g medium), inviting others to read your blog post.
    - Encourage feedback and comments on your GitHub repository.
+   - Add your name and links to your blog and repo in [SUBMISSIONS.md]

 6. **Additional Challenge (Optional):**
    - Explore advanced Markdown features like tables, images, and code blocks to enhance your blog post.